jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-grad-cam-in-pytorch.md

 tags: [Model Explainability, PyTorch, Python]
 ---

-Grad-CAM (Gradient-weighted Class Activation Mapping) is a technique that helps visualize the regions in an image that a Convolutional Neural Network (CNN) model focuses on during classification.
-This tutorial will guide you through the steps to implement Grad-CAM using PyTorch.

-This post is a tutorial demonstrating how to use Grad-CAM for interpreting the output of a neural network.
-[Grad-CAM](https://arxiv.org/abs/1610.02391) is a visualization technique that highlights the regions a convolutional neural network (CNN) relied upon most to make predictions.
+This post is a tutorial demonstrating how to use [Grad-CAM (Gradient-weighted Class Activation Mapping)](https://arxiv.org/abs/1610.02391) for interpreting the output of a neural network.
+Grad-CAM is a visualization technique that highlights the regions a convolutional neural network (CNN) relied upon most to make predictions.
 While Grad-CAM is applicable to any CNN, it is predominantly employed with image classification models.
-This tutorial utilizes PyTorch for implementation, but I made a parallel tutorial that works with TensorFlow.
+This tutorial utilizes PyTorch for implementation, but I made a [parallel tutorial that works with TensorFlow](https://jss367.github.io/model-explainability-with-grad-cam-in-tensorflow.html).

 <b>Table of Contents</b>
 * TOC